horde/hordectl/README.md

 Some backends may be readonly and will not allow adding/changing some resources.

 See doc dir for detailed explanations of possible input formats and their semantics

-### Inject a user or change his password

-    hordectl patch user fritz mysecretpassword

-This only works if the auth backend supports it.

 ## Intended uses